 A course for the beginning guitarist who desires to learn the practical basic essentials for leading praise and worship.
 Class material will cover all basic chords, how to read chord charts, how to strum the guitar, and how to accurately tune.
 A variety of praise and worship styles will be discussed and demonstrated using the guitar as a ministry tool in worship.
-For non-music ministries majors.
+Available as an elective for non-music ministries majors.